Elhamyali/elhamyali.github.io/README.md

 ---

-🌍 Over the past 10 years, I've helped local and state governments, public health agencies, startups, and civic tech groups learn user behavior insights through evidence-based quantitative and qualitative design research and build equity-focused, actionable data products—from maps and dashboards to case studies—so they can make informed and impactful decisions that improve the lives of their communities.
+📈 I help local and state governments, public health agencies, startups, and civic tech groups uncover behavioral insights about their users through evidence-based research and build equity-focused, actionable data products—from maps and dashboards to case studies—so they can make informed and impactful decisions that improve the lives of their communities.
+Some of the clients I’ve worked with include Pima County Health Department, New York State Department of Health AIDS Institute, City of Los Angeles, US Digital Response, Food + Planet, and more.

-📚 As an educator, I make learning enjoyable and accessible, specializing in demystifying topics like statistics and survey design.
-I use interactive methods, the teach-back approach, sketchnoting, and relatable examples to cater to diverse learning styles.
-My students range from data science novices to career-transitioning professionals, from recent graduates to experienced individuals seeking more quantitative skills.
+🌍 I’m passionate about using equitable and accountable data science to:
+- Advance environmental justice and climate change by establishing and tracking climate equity plans, ECJ metrics, evaluation plans, and community buy-in.
+- Develop climate roadmaps and quantitative models including greenhouse gas accounting, Net Zero goals, and Science-Based Targets.
+- Implement solutions and measure their effectiveness and impact to reduce emissions from animal agriculture and create a climate-stable, resilient, and just food system.

 A little more about me: I was the founder of Jumana Design (DBA Elham Ali Consultancy), a participatory experience research studio working to advance equity in public service delivery, and former Lead Human-centered Design Advisor at Pima County Health Department.
 Previously, I launched equity research practices and supported over 13 government partners during COVID-19 crisis response, at US Digital Response, a nonprofit that activates highly-skilled technologists to governments to support the immediate needs of the public.
 I am a member of DataKind, Statisticians without Borders, Design Justice Network, Technologists for Public Good, and Climate Action Tech.